tahirainam/tahirainam/README.md

 ## Hi, I'm [Tahira Inam](https://www.linkedin.com/in/tahirainam)

-Software Engineering student with a background in front-end and learning back-end and AI.
+I'm a Software Engineering student with a background in front-end and learning back-end and AI.
 Currently exploring machine learning with Python through small projects and focusing on my Research Paper.

 Beyond tech, I’m also drawn to [art](https://pin), and [writing](https://medium.com/@tahayrah-enaam).<!--, and space(orrrrrrr should i write Astrophysics, thinking.....).-->